“We tell lies, yet it is easy to show that lying is immoral.”

 According to Scripps Research Associate Professor Paul J. Kenny, “What happens in addiction is lethally simple.
 The reward pathways in the brain have been so overstimulated that the system basically turns on itself, adapting to the new reality of addiction, whether its cocaine or cupcakes.”

-I also believe that healthy people avoid lying (to themselves or others) because they don’t have any reason to lie and/or understand that lying is a waste of time.
+I also believe healthy people avoid lying (to themselves or others) because they don’t have any reason to lie and/or understand lying is a waste of time.
 Spiritual individuals don’t lie because lying is immoral and self-deception and self-actualization don’t mix.

 Anyone capable of admitting to a single lie every day for one week can test my theory by linking each lie to one or more of the following dopamine-triggering expectations: